mmbman/Katagiri/1980-07-01-Karma-Twelve-Chains-Of-Causation.md

 #### start of audio

-… [naturally] the words come up.
+**Katagiri Roshi**: … [naturally] the words come up.
 And then, can people look at this form of a circle?
 How do they agree with this existence of a form of a circle coming from a movement?
 Just [with] words.
 Without words, we cannot get agreement.
 Don’t you think so?

 So what is agreement?
 “Oh yes, it is the form of a circle” – this is nothing but the agreement consisting of the words.
 [Or,] “Katagiri, you’re bad boy.”
 “Yes.”
 How can you agree?
 This agreement is just words.